-Marketing Data Analyst (entry-level)
+- Marketing Data Analyst (entry-level)

-Marketing Technologist (mid-level)
+- Marketing Technologist (mid-level)

-Digital Marketing Manager (management)
+- Digital Marketing Manager (management)

 What They Do

-While marketing data analysts study industry conditions to refine product positioning, marketing technologists develop an operational strategy for executing on these conditions -- and pursue the necessary technology to support it.
+While marketing data analysts study industry conditions to refine product positioning, marketing technologists develop an operational strategy for executing on these conditions then pursue the necessary technology to support it.

 This personnel is very helpful to companies that outsource their writing needs to freelancers and need to analyze the ROI on their content spend.
 Or maybe they have a less-technical content team in-house, and prefer to hire a designated analytics team to work alongside them.